The best IKEA chaise lounges for napping

-What exactly is a chaise lounge, and how is it different from a chaise longue?
+First of all: what exactly is a chaise lounge, and how is it different from a chaise longue?

-- Do we prefer them with or without armrests?
+With or without armrests?
 In a reclining position, it’s highly unlikely that I’d ever prop up my arms on the armrests, but they do provide that extra sense of security for people afraid of rolling off or those who like to snuggle into the corners.

-- Can or should a chaise lounge attached to a regular sofa be included here?
+Can or should a chaise lounge attach to a regular sofa be included here?
 IKEA Sofabed models like the Manstad, Friheten and Fagelbo are more like L-shaped sectionals that can be converted into a bed.
 For the sake of brevity, I’ve decided to limit this list to actual single seater chaise lounges.

 Napability rating: 5/10 snuggles

 I still can’t decide if I actually love the English roll arm style of sofas or not, mainly because I feel like sometimes the gathered fabric on the armrests can look a bit fussy.
 However it is undoubtedly a lovely traditional style with the charming sofa legs.
 The Stocksund chaise lounge is incredibly comfortable due to the pocket springs in the cushions, and the backrest is the perfect height to lean against if you’d prefer to sit up and watch Netflix.